lightamadi-stack/BugSigDBcuration/Blood-Bacterial-16S-rRNA-Gene-Alterations-in-Women-with-Polycystic-Ovary-Syndrome/README.md

 ### 🦠 Differentially Abundant Taxa
-- Increased in Abnormal sperm results (Case)
+- Increased in PCOS (Case)
-      - *Peptoniphilus coxii*
+      - *Intrasporangiaceae*, *Nocardioidaceae*, *Comamonadaceae* etc.
-- Increased in Normal sperm results (Control)
+- Increased in Healthy Controls
-      - *Staphylococcus hominis*
+      - *Burkholderiaceae*, *Lachnospiraceae*, *Lactobacillaceae* etc

 ### ⚗️Experiment 2
-- Comparison: Normal sperm motility vs. abnormal sperm motility (n = 46 vs. n = 27)
+- Comparison: Polycystic Ovary Syndrome (PCOS) vs Healthy Controls
-- Sample size: 46 vs 27
+- Sample size: 24 vs 24
-    * Group 0 (normal sperm motility) n = 46
-    * Group 1 (abnormal sperm motility) n = 27
-- Statistical method: ANCOM-BC
+- Statistical method: LEfSe (LDA > 3.0)
+- Source figures/tables: Figure 3A (LDA barplot)
+      - *Note: Only the lowest (i.e. most specific) taxonomic rank was curated from figure 3A

 ### 🦠 Differentially Abundant Taxa
-- Increased in Abnormal Sperm motility (Case)
-      - *Lactobacillus iners*
-- Increased in Normal sperm motility (Control)
-      - No taxa met the significance threshold in this direction

-### ⚗️Experiment 3
-- Comparison: Normal sperm concentration vs. abnormal sperm concentration (n = 53 vs. n = 20)
-- Sample size: 53 vs 23
-    * Group 0 (normal sperm concentration) n = 53
-    * Group 1 (abnormal sperm concentration) n = 20
-- Statistical method: ANCOM-BC

-### 🦠 Differentially Abundant Taxa
-- Increased in Abnormal sperm concentration (Case)
+- Increased in PCOS (Case)
-      - *Pseudomonas fluorescens*
-      - *Pseudomonas stutzeri*
-      - *Paraburkholderia phenazinium*
+      - *Skermanella*, *Acinetobacter*, *Nocardioidaceae* etc
-- Increased in Normal sperm concentration (Control)
+- Increased in Healthy Controls
-      - *Pseudomonas putida*
+      - *Burkholderia*, *Lactobacillus*, *Faecalibacterium*, etc

 ---

 ## 🔢Statistical Analyses
-- Primary tests used for curation: ANCOM-BC (Analysis of Composition of Microbiomes with Bias Correction) for differential abundance
+- Primary tests used for curation:
+      - Mann–Whitney U-test (Experiment 1)
+      - LEfSe (LDA > 3.0) (Experiment 2)
+- Significance threshold:
+    - p < 0.05 for Mann–Whitney
-- Significance threshold: p < 0.05 (unadjusted)
+    - LDA > 3.0 and p < 0.05 for LEfSe
-- Multiple testing correction: None applied to ANCOM-BC output p-values.
-The authors explicitly stated: "less stringent parameters were used to maximize detection of possible discriminatory taxa (no p-value correction)
+- Multiple testing correction: None

+## Alpha Diversity
+- Metrics reported: Faith’s PD, Chao1, Observed OTUs
+- Direction of change: Significantly decreased in PCOS
+- Significance: All metrics p < 0.001
+- *Note: Alpha diversity was recorded as metadata for both experiments and was not curated as a separate experiment*

 ---

 ## 🗂️Data Sources
-- Figure 3A-C and Supplementary Table 5
+- Figure 2A and Supplementary Figure S2

 ---

 ## 🚫Excluded Analyses
 The following were excluded based on BugSigDB curation rules:
+- Figure 2A/B: Not curated due to higher-level taxonomy (phylum/order).
+Supplementary S2 provided more specific family-level results for the same taxa.
+- Figure 3B: Cladogram visualization of the same LEfSe results shown in Figure 3A; no unique taxa.
+- KEGG pathway analysis: Excluded — functional pathways are not curated in BugSigDB.
-- Beta diversity results.
+- Alpha and Beta diversity analyses: Not curatable
-- Relative abundance bar charts: Figures 2, Supplementary Figures 3 and 4,  descriptive visualizations of top 30 species with no significance annotations; no taxa meet the significance threshold in these figures.
-- Canonical Correlation Analysis: Table 2 and Figure 4.
-CCA is a community-level continuous association method, not a discrete differential abundance test.
-Results do not constitute curatable group-level signatures.
-- Supplementary Tables 1–4 and 6: Participant demographics, sequence depth statistics, and CCA constraining variables, no taxon-level differential abundance results.
+- Supplementary Figure S1: Overall sequencing proportion by taxonomic level — excluded; no significant taxon-level contrast shown, descriptive only.

 ---

 ## ✏️Curation Notes
-- Study design: Labeled as cross-sectional because no longitudinal follow-up or intervention occurred.
-- Data transformation: ANCOM-BC takes raw count data as input by convention; the paper does not explicitly state the input format.
-Raw counts were recorded as the data transformation per the standard default mapping for ANCOM-BC, with a note that this was inferred rather than explicitly confirmed.
-- Alpha diversity metric mapping: Hill1 diversity was mapped to Shannon (Hill q=1 = exp(Shannon entropy)); phylogenetic Hill1 diversity has no direct BugSigDB equivalent and was flagged for reviewer verification.
+- Two separate experiments were created despite both statistical test comparing the same groups (PCOS vs. controls) and were not fully overlapping, per BugSigDB policy:
+    - Mann-Whitney and LEfSe use distinct statistical frameworks and report at different taxonomic resolutions — Mann-Whitney stops at family level while LEfSe resolves to genus level in several chains
+    - The resulting taxon lists are not fully overlapping *Veillonellaceae* for example, appear only in Mann-Whitney; *Skermanella*, *Rhodospirillales*, *Rhizobiales*, *Micrococcaceae*, and genus-level taxa appear only in LEfSe Per BugSigDB curation policy: *Curate as two different experiments when results are different (not fully overlapping) between the tests*.
+- Family-level taxa in Supplementary Figure S2 were curated instead of phylum or order-level data from Figure 2, following the requirement to curate the lowest specific taxonomic rank.
+- Antibiotic use within 3 months was an explicit exclusion criterion for all participants — recorded as "yes" for both experiments per BugSigDB curation policy.

 ---